what is happening to Haiti is definately devestating. We all must come together and do anything we can to help. be it donations, prayers, whatever…

 Our thoughts go out to them

-that was absolutely tragic. i hope that all those people who were effected by it are doing okay. my school is actually doing a fundraiser to help the victims out.posted almost 5 years ago
+that was absolutely tragic. i hope that all those people who were effected by it are doing okay. my school is actually doing a fundraiser to help the victims out.posted about 5 years ago

-did anyone hear, there was a 6.0 “aftershock” in haiti yesterday. how the heck do you call that an aftershock? these people are going to need some serious help or must be super strong in order to get through thisposted almost 5 years ago
+did anyone hear, there was a 6.0 “aftershock” in haiti yesterday. how the heck do you call that an aftershock? these people are going to need some serious help or must be super strong in order to get through thisposted about 5 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 Even with all the aid being sent to Haiti, the real problem is having enough organized ground support (with adequate protection) in Port-au-Prince to efficiently distribute it….there hasn’t been enough time to set up proper channels and repair damaged infrastructure, so even if there is enough food/medicine/aid to go around for everyone, there’s no way each affected person would receive what s/he needs to survive/endure.
-That’s the reality of it….it just serves as a reminder that all we – as individuals – can do is give as much as we can within our power, and hope for the best for those who still have a chance.posted almost 5 years ago
+That’s the reality of it….it just serves as a reminder that all we – as individuals – can do is give as much as we can within our power, and hope for the best for those who still have a chance.posted about 5 years ago